 - There’s not really one particular ingredient that adds the most to the overall cost of one serve of this raw taco salad, but if you do want to reduce the costs, look for less expensive avocados and tomatoes, which you should be able to do when they’re in season near you.
 I wouldn’t recommend leaving them out, because they both add something important to the whole recipe.

 - You could also see if you can find cheaper walnuts and cashews, because that will bring down the cost of the taco meat and the sour cream respectively.

 I was looking for raw dishes with added spice, to help get my digestion moving, and I happened across this Layered Raw Taco Salad from Oh She Glows.

-I tried both the raw macadamia sour cream and the raw cashew sour cream recipes, and although both were delicious, I settled on the cashew version in the interests of keeping my fat intake on the lower side.
+I tried both the raw macadamia sour cream and the raw cashew sour cream recipes, and although both were delicious, I decided that I prefer the cashew version in the interests of keeping my fat intake on the (slightly) lower side.

 Here’s a great list of the top leafy green vegetables if you’re looking for more inspiration for a salad base:

 - The 13 Healthiest Leafy Green Vegetables @ Healthline

 Here’s a list of the best toppings to put on your taco salad, just in case you needed even more ideas:

 And some simple and tasty recipes for fresh salsa / pico de gallo:

 Sign up for email updates and get them delivered straight to your inbox.Yes please!